 Work in leadership, accountability, and governance ensures organizational alignment with the AOHT at the highest level of each partner organization – enabling and supporting change.
 This is being accomplished by the creation of the Leadership Council, which is facilitated by the AOHT Transformation Office, and works across all AOHT partners to develop a strategy and mobilize resources to operationalize the plan.
-By the end of the first year of operations, the AOHT is responsible for establishing its first Strategic Plan starting in 2022 that leverages its integrated leadership and governance structure.
+Our governance sub-committee was formed to establish governance and decision making structures.

 Digital health initiatives are primarily about providing better information and access for patients through digital tools – and they underpin the patient experience.
 Objectives of this working group include growing virtual care options, online appointment booking, and digital access for patients, as well as finding connection tools, data integration, and predictive analytics for providers.
 As part of the first year of operations, the AOHT will be undertaking a Harmonized Information Management Plan and identifying the initial areas of focus for digital health, whether that’s managing community referrals or supporting scheduling and workflow across organizations.

 Quality improvement is all about delivering the best possible care and achieving the best possible outcomes for people every time they deal with the health system or use its services.
 The AOHT has created a Quality Improvement Committee that is providing active expert guidance on design, execution, measurement, monitoring, sustainability, and spread of initiatives.
 The Committee is responsible for establishing a Community of Practice to help provide a forum for rapid improvement and laying the foundation for a joint Collaborative Quality Improvement Plan (cQIP) across partners.